rezasrk/srk-grid-gridview/README.md

 # Introduction

+this package compatible by eloquent and query builder of laravel

+by default next run command vendor:publish  automatic create srkgridview.php in directory config in laravel all table config exists in php file and you can customize default config

-you can customize default config in file srkgridview.php in directory config in laravel these config include three part  (table - excel - paginate)
+this config include three part  (table - excel - paginate) for set attribute on html element of table and excel element and paginate element and  set paginate number for result query and etc

 also for any table you can change all config exists in file srkgridview.php